COVID Vaccine, Older Adults: Common Questions Answered

 If I am vaccinated, do I need to wear a mask and comply with social distancing?

-Yes because even though a patient is vaccinated, there is a chance they are still able to asymptomatically spread COVID-19 to others.
+Even though a patient is vaccinated, there is a chance they are still able to asymptomatically spread COVID-19 to others, so wearing a mask can still aid in the prevention of spreading the virus.

 Will booster shots be needed for the vaccine?